GoogleCloudDataproc/spark-bigquery-connector/README.md

 ### Filtering

-The new API allows column and limited predicate filtering to only read the data you are interested in.
+The new API allows column and predicate filtering to only read the data you are interested in.

 #### Column Filtering